-McNair, a Democrat, was the representative for Pennsylvania's 5th congressional district from 1853 to 1855.
+McNair was the representative for Pennsylvania’s 5th congressional district and was a Democrat.
+He served from 1853 to 1855.

-He was previously the representative for Pennsylvania's 5th congressional district (1851-1853).
+He was previously the representative for Pennsylvania’s 5th congressional district as a Democrat from 1851 to 1853.

 From Dec 1851 to Mar 1855, McNair missed 329 of 1,062 roll call votes, which is 31.0%.
 This is on par with the median of 31.0% among the lifetime records of representatives serving in Mar 1855.
 The chart below reports missed votes over time.